Kartaverse/lightwave-mcp/README.md

 }
 ```

-You will need to update the absolute filepaths to the location where `lightwave-mcp` files were downloaded to.
+You will need to update the absolute filepaths to the location where the `lightwave-mcp` files were downloaded to in the previous "Clone this repository" step.
 If you are on Windows you will likely have to use double slashes "`\\`" for each of the folder path separators in the mcp.json file to correctly handle string escaping in a JSON document.

 If your Python v3.x executable is not named "`python3`" when you run python from a CLI session, you can change the `mcp.json` based lightwave-mcp "command" entry to reference the executable named "`python`".